-The Onion Industry Biosecurity Plan is currently being reviewed and is due for completion in mid-2017.
+The Onion Industry Biosecurity Plan was reviewed and completed in 2018.

 The existing IBP provides a framework for biosecurity risk mitigation measures.
 It underpins the core procedures that can be put in place to reduce the chance of pests and disease affecting the onion industry, as well as minimising the impact if an incursion does occur.